zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 >> And because it's true, it is what is there to be interacted with.
 Anything untrue isn't there to be lived.
 >> People can stand what is true, for they are already enduring it.

-Meanwhile, the dath ilan mythos depicts rationality itself as hazardous knowledge that people need to be protected from.
+Contrary to this, the dath ilan mythos depicts rationality itself as hazardous knowledge that people need to be protected from.
 Dath ilani Civilization is steered by a secretive order of [Keepers of Highly Unpleasant Things it is Sometimes Necessary to Know](https://www.glowfic.com/replies/1612937#reply-1612937). ["The universe is not so dark a place that everyone needs to become a Keeper to ensure the species's survival,"](https://glowfic.com/replies/1861879#reply-1861879) we're told.
 "Just dark enough that some people ought to."
 Ordinary dath ilani do receive rationality training, but it's implied to be deliberately crippled, featuring ["signposts around the first steps [towards becoming a Keeper], placed to warn dath ilani off starting down that path unless they mean it."](https://www.glowfic.com/replies/1799590#reply-1799590) The maxim that "That which can be destroyed by the truth should be" is described as being ["remembered as much for how it's false, as for how it's true, because among the things that truths can destroy is people."](https://www.glowfic.com/replies/1687922#reply-1687922)

 Clearly, this is not a culture that cares about ordinary people being well-informed.
-Apparently, they believe that owning up to it _does_ make it worse, that the untrue _is_ there to be lived (for non-Keepers).
+Apparently, they believe that not being open about it _does_ make it go away, that the untrue _is_ there to be lived (for non-Keepers).

-We might say that the algorithm that designed dath ilan's Civilization can be seen as systematically preferring deception.
-When I speak of an algorithm preferring deception, [what I mean is](https://www.lesswrong.com/posts/fmA2GJwZzYtkrAKYJ/algorithms-of-deception) that given a social problem, candidate solutions that involve deceiving the populace seem to be higher in dath ilani Civilization's implicit search ordering than solutions that involve informing the populace.
-If a solution adequately achieves its purpose by means of deception or secrecy, Civilization isn't going to reject it on that basis and keep searching for a solution that involves telling the truth.
+Given the massive scale of coverups and conspiracies described in the text (which extend to the extreme of censoring all of history before a point in the recent past), it's tempting to infer that Civilization _prefers_ to keep its citizens in the dark, in the [functionalist](https://www.lesswrong.com/posts/sXHQ9R5tahiaXEZhR/algorithmic-intent-a-hansonian-generalized-anti-zombie) [sense](http://benjaminrosshoffman.com/bad-faith-behavior-not-feeling/) that candidate policies that involve concealing information are earlier in Civilization's implied search ordering than policies that involve telling the truth.

-Crucially, these are [functionalist](https://www.lesswrong.com/posts/sXHQ9R5tahiaXEZhR/algorithmic-intent-a-hansonian-generalized-anti-zombie) [criteria](http://benjaminrosshoffman.com/bad-faith-behavior-not-feeling/) of "preference" and "deception".
-It's about how Civilization is structured in a way that systematically encourages divergences between popular belief and reality.
-I'm _not_ positing that Civilization's Keepers and Legislators and Chief Executive are laughing maniacally and telling each other out loud, "I personally love it when non-Keepers have false beliefs; we need to do as much of that as possible—as a [terminal value](https://www.readthesequences.com/Terminal-Values-And-Instrumental-Values)!"
+Some caution is warranted here, however: it doesn't seem right to imagine that Civilization's Keepers and Legislators and Chief Executive are laughing maniacally and telling each other out loud, "I personally love it when non-Keepers have false beliefs; we need to do as much of that as possible—as a [terminal value](https://www.readthesequences.com/Terminal-Values-And-Instrumental-Values)!"
+If it's not psychologically plausible to suppose that the dath ilani hate people knowing things, then why does their entire way of life revolve around maintaining conspiracies of ignorance?

+I posit it has to do with deception being instrumentally convergent.
+Rational agents have a convergent interest in maintaining accurate beliefs, because only a map that reflects the territory can be used to compute effective plans that act on that territory in the service of that agent's goals—but there's no convergent reason for rational agents to want _other_ agents with different goals to have accurate beliefs.

+[^]: _Humans_ often benefit .

+, but that's because

+In the limit of arbitrary capabilities, we expect all games to become constant sum.

+Generic consequentialists are liars.

+There are more false maps than true maps.

+If a policy adequately achieves its purpose by means of deception or secrecy, Civilization isn't going to reject it on that basis and keep searching for a solution that involves telling the truth.

-Rather, I'm positing that they don't care about non-Keepers having false beliefs.
+Rather, I'm simply positing that they don't care about non-Keepers having false beliefs.
 (They might care about [not technically lying](https://www.lesswrong.com/posts/PrXR66hQcaJXsgWsa/not-technically-lying), but that [turns out to be a weak constraint](https://www.lesswrong.com/posts/MN4NRkMw7ggt9587K/firming-up-not-lying-around-its-edge-cases-is-less-broadly).)

 If you're in the business of coming up with clever plans to solve problems, and you don't care about people having false beliefs, you mostly end up with clever plans that work by means of giving people false beliefs that trick them into doing what you want them to do (perhaps without technically lying).

-Why wouldn't you?
-There are more false maps than true maps.
-If you don't specifically care about [affirmatively telling the truth](http://benjaminrosshoffman.com/honesty-and-perjury/#Intent_to_inform), you mostly end up supplying false maps in order to control people's behavior by means of controling their information, because if you told them the truth, they wouldn't behave the way you want them to.
+If you don't care about [affirmatively telling the whole truth](http://benjaminrosshoffman.com/honesty-and-perjury/#Intent_to_inform), you mostly end up supplying false maps in order to control people's behavior by means of controling their information, because if you told them the whole truth, they wouldn't behave the way you want them to.

 ### Interlude: Methodology for Worldbuilding Criticism; Or, I Can't Argue With Authorial Fiat